 Introduction and Background

 The purpose of Revalidation is “to assure patients and the public, employers and other healthcare professionals that licensed doctors are up to date and are practising to the appropriate professional standards”.
+It is a key component of a range of measures designed to improve the quality of care for patients.

 Revalidation is based on effective systems of appraisal and governance/quality assurance which are designed to improve quality and safety, and is effectively a by-product of these strengthened systems.
 This is also underpinned by the statutory instrument “The Medical Profession (Responsible Officers) Regulations 2010” which came into force on 1st January 2011, and the Medical Profession (Responsible Officer) (Amendment) Regulations 2013.